hellt/netdevops.me/content/post/2018/aws_csa_certification.md

 **Miscellaneous**
 My least favorite part is some corner services like AWS EMR, Kinesis, Redshift, etc.

-For Kinesis you need to know the difference between the Kinesis Firehorse and Kinesis Streams.
+For Kinesis you need to know the difference between the Kinesis Firehose and Kinesis Streams.

 For Redshift you need to have just a basic understanding about the sevice itself and when to choose it over RDS.